josephkirk/RustFiber/ARCHITECTURE.md

 The system uses:
 - `Arc` for shared ownership
-- `AtomicUsize` for counter operations
+- `AtomicUsize` for counter operations and active worker tracking
-- `crossbeam::channel` for lock-free job queues
+- `crossbeam::deque` for lock-free work-stealing queues
 - Rust's `Send` and `Sync` traits for compile-time safety

 ### Scheduling

-- Jobs are distributed via an unbounded MPSC channel
-- Worker threads continuously pull and execute jobs
-- No work-stealing (can be added as an optimization)
+RustFiber uses a sophisticated **Work-Stealing** scheduler:
+1. **Local Queue**: Each worker has a local FIFO queue for minimal contention.
+2. **Global Injector**: Jobs submitted from outside the systems are deposited here.
+3. **Stealing Logic**: Idle workers first check their local queue, then the global injector, and finally attempt to "steal" work from other workers' queues to ensure balanced load.

 ### Memory Management